ZachBania/React-Firebase/README.md

 # Getting Started with Create React App

-This project was created with [Create React App](https://github.com/facebook/create-react-app) and implements React Bootstrap components.
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

+The project is built with [React Bootstrap](https://react-bootstrap.netlify.app/) and demonstrates basic functionality within a React architecture.

 ## Available Scripts